TaniyaSaxena8/Exploratory-data-analysis-and-visualization-of-bank-churn-data/README.md

 3. Generate descriptive statistics, such as mean, median, and standard deviation, for key features related to churn.

-4. Create visualizations like histograms, box plots, and scatter plots to gain insights into different aspects of the data.
+4. Create visualizations like histograms, bar plots to gain insights into different aspects of the data.

 5. Values count of customers based on different features of the dataset: